SCIEPublish journals follow the guidelines of COPE's

 Authors

 SCIEPublish journals require authors to declare any financial and/or non-financial conflicts of interest at the end of their manuscript and confirm this point when submitting their manuscript through the submission system.
 If no conflicts of interest exist, authors should state "The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper."
-If some authors may be bound by confidentiality agreements, they should state "The authors declare that they are bound by confidentiality agreements that prevent them from disclosing their competing interests in this work."
+If confidentiality agreements may bind some authors, they should state "The authors declare that they are bound by confidentiality agreements that prevent them from disclosing their competing interests in this work."
 The statement of each manuscript is fully open to reviewers during the peer review process, as well as fully open to readers after publication.

 The corresponding author is responsible for providing the statement on behalf of all co-authors.